 HEARING DOG – Points to Consider

-Before you begin the application process, it is important that you read this information and give it some serious thought.
-The following information is given to you so that you realize everything that is involved in applying for and having a Hearing Dog.
+Before you begin the application process, it is important you read this information.
+The following information is to help you understand everything involved in applying for and having a Hearing Dog.

-- We typically require a fenced area attached to the home.
-A common area or dog park is not appropriate.
+- A common area or dog park is not acceptable

-- You will be required to attend obedience training classes or hire a private obedience trainer as prescribed by your professional Dogs for Better Lives trainer.
+- You will be required to attend obedience classes or hire an obedience trainer

-- We select dogs from area shelters based on temperament and age, not size, sex, or appearance.
+- Dogs are selected from shelters based on temperament and age, not size, sex, or appearance

 - Total commitment and willingness to work with your dog daily

 - The ability to place practice sessions ahead of other pressing demands